apriori/xfbuild/readme.txt

     To avoid compiling modules in a path (e.g. Phobos, since DMD links it in implicitly) use the +xpath option:
         xfbuild +omain.exe +xpath=D:\DMD\dmd2\src main.d

-    This can lead to substantially faster builds.
+    +xpath avoids compiling modules inside of a path, and instead allows you to pass a prebuilt static library to the compiler.
+This can lead to faster build times.

     Tip: On Ubuntu use xpath=/usr/include/d/ if xfBuild is having file
          write errors.
     Tip: If xfbuild is having problems doing incremental compilation, try passing the +full switch

-    Note that if you use the +x (for packages) or +xpath (for paths) to avoid compiling modules from a custom library you will typically have to pass the path to the prebuild library.
-Otherwise you'll get linking errors.
+    Note: When using +x (for packages) or +xpath (for paths) with custom libraries (not Phobos), you will have to pass the prebuilt static library to the compiler.
+E.g.:

+    xfbuild +xpath=C:\dev\mylib\ C:\dev\mylib.lib

 == What works ==
     Very simple hello_world builds, and most of my "sample code" stuff in my